 The submissions highlighted that the current Transmission Pricing Methodology was not cost-effective and significantly impacted on business competitiveness by imposing unreasonable costs on southern industries and consumers.

 In terms of electricity infrastructure, Southland sits at the bottom of a long, thin electricity transmission grid but is close to significant sources of electricity generation, with around 22% of all electricity generated in New Zealand, generated south of Cromwell.

 A strong foundation to Venture Southland's submission was that the current Transmission Pricing Methodology does not consider location, with transmission costs spread across all electricity users, resulting in a bias against the South Island.

 Since 2004, in excess of $1.3 billion has been invested in the upper North Island transmission assets, only 39% of that investment is being paid for by the upper North Island.
 The remaining 61% is being paid for by increased transmission costs in the lower North Island and South Island.

-Only 39% of the upgrade is being paid for by the upper North Island with the balance being paid by the lower North Island and South Island consumers.
 South Island generators also currently pay the whole cost of the Cook Strait cable.

-Venture Southland also indicated that the current system of allocation does not meet the Authority’s statutory obligation as it is neither cost reflective, robust or able to drive efficient investment decisions.
+It was also indicated that the current system of allocation does not meet the Authority’s statutory obligation as it is neither cost reflective, robust or able to drive efficient investment decisions.